jamisonordway/command_line_forecast/README.md

 To use Command Line Forecast, clone this repo, then procede to **setup**.

-(This project was time-boxed to one day.)
+(This project was time-boxed to 4 hours of effort.)

 ## Setup